warren-bank/HLS-Proxy/README.md

 * _host_ should be the IP address of the server on the LAN
   * ex: `192.168.0.100` ..so Chromecast can proxy requests through it
-  * only used to modify .ts URLs in .m3u8 files
+  * used to modify URLs in .m3u8 files
+  * when this option is not specified:
+    * the list of available network addresses is determined
+    * if there are none, 'localhost' is used silently
+    * if there is only a single address on the LAN, it is used silently
+    * if there are multiple addresses:
+      * they are listed
+      * a prompt asks the user to choose (the numeric index) of one
 * _port_ is the port number that the server listens on
   * ex: `8080`
-  * also used to modify .ts URLs in .m3u8 files
+  * used to modify URLs in .m3u8 files
+  * when this option is not specified:
+    * HTTP proxy binds to: `80`
+    * HTTPS proxy binds to: `443`

 - - - -